 How to Teach the Alphabet?

-- Simply read!
-It may sound funny, but the best approach to teach children the alphabet is to immerse them in it!
-Point out the letters and how you’re using what’s printed on the page to say the words as you’re reading out.
-Then there’s the fun of reading alphabet books; here are a few of my favorites!
+- Just read!
+As absurd as it may sound, the easiest way to teach kids the alphabet is to fully immerse them in it!
+As you read aloud, point out the letters and the way you’re pronouncing the words using what’s displayed on the page.
+And there’s the enjoyable activity of reading alphabet books—here are some of my faves!

 Then, as the school year progresses, you still want to teach the alphabet, but the kids are getting tired of the same old songs, so we sing it backwards!
 (They did it, and you can too!)

-- Stick to your lesson plan (or create a map of how you want to teach the letters.)
-This is critical since you do not want your students to be confused.
-If your school district has a set curriculum, embrace it and make it work for you.
-Add in some interesting and engaging activities where you can.
-Decide how you want to teach the alphabet if you don’t have a curriculum.
-There are various opinions about what works, but research consistently shows that a letter a day is effective, as is a letter a week.
+- There are various opinions about what works, but research consistently shows that a letter a day is effective, as is a letter a week.
 We would teach two letters per week in my ideal workplace, but that is a decision you will have to make if you are able to.

 Our Letter of the Week files can help if you don’t have a curriculum.
 They’re all-inclusive modules including posters, printouts, anchor charts, centers, and so much more!
 It’s called Letter of the Week because each letter has a week’s worth of activities, but you don’t have to be a Letter of the Week instructor to utilize it.
 With these printables, you can use any timeline and a variety of reading programs and methodologies.